logzio/logz-docs/_source/user-guide/cloud-siem/create-jira-ticket-alert.md

    * If required, add a description for the endpoint.

    * Provide the URL to your JIRA board as follows: https://<tenantname>.atlassian.net/rest/api/3/issue.
-Replace `<tenantname>` with the name of your JIRA domain.
+Replace `<tenantname>` with the name of your JIRA domain stated before `.atlassian`.

    * Select **POST** from the **Method** menu.